Tenant assignment by VM-name regex or tags¶

 VirtualMachineSyncNowView.post) and batch selected sync (sync_stages._run_batch_selected_sync).
 It does not run inside proxbox-api itself — proxbox-api never writes thetenantfield. - The resolver never overwrites an existing

 vm.tenantassignment.
-If an operator has set the tenant manually (or a prior run assigned it), the resolver leaves it alone. - If a rule's
+If an operator has set the tenant manually (or a prior run assigned it), the resolver leaves it alone. - Regex assignment runs first.
+Tag assignment only fills the tenant when the VM is still unassigned.

 tenant_slugno longer resolves to a NetBox tenant at sync time, the resolver logs a warning vialogging.warningand stops (it does not fall through to the next rule — operator intent was specific). - An unmatched VM is a no-op.